shivamsekhri/data_analyst/R/README.md

-# MPG AND IRIS Datasets Analysis in R Studio
+# MPG AND IRIS Dataset Analysis in R Studio